ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 1. Click the Create a project tile.
 2. Click the Create an empty project tile.
-3. Give the project a name and description: In the Name field, type MRM – Pre-pro4.
+3. Give the project a name and description: In the Name field, type MRM – Pre-prod.
 You’ll use this project for all your pre-production models.
-4. You’ll notice that an instance of Cloud Object Storage is require4.
+4. You’ll notice that an instance of Cloud Object Storage is required.
 Go ahead and create an instance of that on IBM Cloud if you haven’t already.
 5. Click the Create button.

 ### Step 2: Associate your new project with the Watson Machine Learning instance